viet34tqc/notebook/typescript.md

 ## Never

+`Never` type is a way of saying that this should never happen, this shouldn't be allowed .
 Often used for function that doesn't `return`

 ## Declare array with Type and Interface